Sky One: Star Trek

 The episodes of these later series were shown as they were in the United States with repeats between new ones, however soon held back broadcast the entire series at once, as well as various science-fiction shows that would fill the gaps including Stargate SG-1 and Andromeda.
 It was moved to Sky Two for a short time, until the channel was ceased on 31 August 1997 due to poor ratings.
 Monday nights at 8:00 pm was the traditional time for the series, however at the start of the fourth season of Enterprise was moved to Tuesdays within the place also taken by The Simpsons, which lasted until the final episode was broadcast on 2 August 2005.

+Continuity announcers

+Bruce Hammal was the station's continuity announcer from 1984 to 1997.
+Absolute Radio DJ Claire Sturgess has been a "voice" of Sky One since 1998, and was the sole announcer from 2001 until 2005.
+As one of Sky One's four announcers, her voice-overs were pre-recorded once a week and played out by an automated system.